roufail/symfony-payments/README.md

 # symfony-payments
-- to install the project pull the repo and run command composer install inside the project folder
+- to install the project pull then repo and run command **composer install** inside the project folder
 - the excute the command **symfony server:start** to run tests use command **php bin/phpunit**
 - **payments.postman_collection** included also to test the api endpoints
 - what i made is the **APIs endpoints**, **command**, **phpunit tests**